-☐ Open the Basic Settings > Load/Save dialog. ☐ Click the ☐ Click the Ok button.
-The device deletes the configuration profiles in the memory (NVM). emory (RAM) and in the non-volatile If an external memory is connected, then the device a saved in the external memory. llso deletes the configuration profiles After a brief period, the device restarts and loads the delivery settings. enable Change to t the Privileged EXEC mode. volatile mer If an extern device also in the exteri configuration profiles from the non- mory and from the external memory. al memory is connected, then the deletes the configuration profiles saved nal memory. f period, the device restarts and loads settings.
+☐ Open the Basic Settings > Load/Save dialo g. ☐ Click the ☑ button, then Back to factory .
+The dialog displays a message. ☐ Click the Ok button.
+The device deletes the configuration profiles memory (NVM). s in the memory (RAM) and in the non-volatile If an external memory is connected, then th saved in the external memory. e device also deletes the configuration profiles After a brief period, the device restarts and loads the delivery settings. enable C hange to the Privileged EXEC mode. vo If di in A eletes the configuration profiles from the non- olatile memory and from the external memory. an external memory is connected, then the evice also deletes the configuration profiles saved the external memory. fter a brief period, the device restarts and loads ne delivery settings.